lsst/rubin_scheduler/docs/fbs-output-schema.rst

    * - cummTelAz
      - degrees
      - Cumulative azimuth of the telescope mount, tracks cable wrap.
-   * - scripted_id
-     - integer
-     - Links scheduled observations with their acquisition.
    * - observation_reason
      - string
      - The reason for the observation.
 Identifier for DM.
 Translates to observation_reason in the headers/consdb.